jobrouter/typo3-data/Documentation/configuration.rst

 log.logIntoTable
 ----------------

-Activate this option to log into the table `tx_jobrouterconnector_log`.
+Activate this option to log into the table `tx_jobrouterbase_log`.
 It is disabled by default.

 .. hint::